pablogila/CrystalReader/README.md

 ## For **.castep** files

-The `cr_castep.py` script recursively reads the `cc-2.castep` files in the nested folders inside the `/data` folder.
-As was mentioned for the parent folder, the names of the files are easily modified changing the `data_castep` variable.
+The `cr_castep.py` script recursively reads the castep files in the nested folders inside the `/data` folder.
+The names of the files must be set via the `data_castep` variable, for example as `cc-2.castep`, etc.

 Naming example: **data/pnam-p-1-000-000-180-000---400/cc-2.castep**